 – Adam Rogers, editor at Wired magazine and author of Proof: The Science of Booze

 Welcome Jennifer!
-Now there’s a fittingly time-based exercise in patience for us all before we can taste the menu of drinks she is designing.
-The Salon’s exact opening date has not been announced, but it will be sometime in Spring 02014.
+Now there’s a fittingly time-based exercise in patience for us all before our first chance to taste the drinks she is designing.
+The Interval opens in May 02014.
+Special member and donor events will precede the general public opening–stay tuned for details.